mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1210_type-challenges.md

 [^1]: In the aforementioned article by our company's Ubatake-san ([article](https://developer.mamezou-tech.com/typescript-intro/introduction-to-typescript-for-java-engineer_special-type/#mapped-type（マッピング型）)), it is also written that you can define "new types from existing types".

-On the other hand, in サバイバルTypeScript ([Mapped Types](https://typetypescriptbook.jp/reference/type-reuse/mapped-types)), it is explained that you can generate from a union, implying:
+On the other hand, in Survival TypeScript ([Mapped Types](https://typetypescriptbook.jp/reference/type-reuse/mapped-types)), it is explained that you can generate from a union, implying:
 > Mapped Types are mainly used in combination with union types.

 In TypeScript's official documentation, Mapped Types are said to enable "creating different types from specific types"[^1].